 The SWOT Analysis is a quick summary of internal and external influences on the community vision in a four-quadrant table.
 The SWOT analysis summary (Table 20) should be used as guidance in identifying influences that can affect the pending planning process in the near future.

 Table 20.
-SWOT Analysis for Goshen NH 2009 1 abic 20.
-01101 Anarysis 101 ousnen, 1111, 4007.
+SWOT Analysis for Goshen, NH, 2009.